 Penalties for Felony Charges in Indiana

-- Level 5 Felony: This can be punishable between one and six years in state prison, with a $10,000 maximum fine.
+- Level 5 Felony: This can be punishable between 1 and 6 years in state prison, with a $10,000 maximum fine.
 A common level 5 felony includes, battery that results in a serious injury.

 - Level 3 Felony: This carries a sentence between three and 16 years in prison with a fine of up to $10,000.
 A common level 3 felony includes aggravated battery.

 - Level 2 Felony: This can be punishable between 10 and 30 years in prison and a maximum fine of $10,000.
 Voluntary manslaughter is one example of a “2” felony.

 - Level 1 Felony: This level of felonies is reserved for the most severe criminal charges in Indiana.
 A conviction can result in 20 to 40 years in prison.
 Attempted murder is an example of a “1” felony.

 If you want to learn more about sentences for misdemeanor charges or felony charges in Indiana, read more on our sentencing blog.